 - Distracted Driving

-As parents, here are a few preventive measures you can take in order to reduce the chances of your teen getting into an accident and make them practise safe driving:
+As parents, here are a few preventive measures you can take to reduce the chances of your teen getting into an accident and make them practice safe driving:

-- Distracted or Drowsy Driving: Make sure to talk and educate your kids about the risks of driving under the influence of alcohol or any other substance, as well as use of phones while driving.
-Have an open communication rather than enforcing it on them.
+Make sure to talk and educate your kids about the risks of driving under the influence of alcohol or any other substance, as well as the use of phones while driving.
+Have open communication rather than enforcing it on them.
 It is more important that they understand the severe consequences of their actions.

-- Rules: Even though they are old enough to get a licence, have some rules in the house about how far can they drive, as well as at what times.
+Even though they are old enough to get a license, have some rules in the house about how far can they drive, as well as at what times.
 Having a curfew, especially during the weekend, will decrease the chances of them getting in an accident.
 Also, do talk to them about peer pressure and unnecessary speeding caused due to it.
-Driving safely, within the allowed speed limit is more beneficial than giving into pressure from friends or seniors.
+Driving safely, within the allowed speed limit is more beneficial than giving in to pressure from friends or seniors.

-Another great tool that is available to parents is GPS tracking device for teens, designed specifically to monitor the movements of young kids and teenagers.
+Another great tool that is available to parents is a GPS tracking device for teens, designed specifically to monitor the movements of young kids and teenagers.
 Family1st offers real-time GPS tracking devices for cars that are compact and discreet, and send location information, continually.
-Our devices are easy to attach, and come along with a multi-functional platform, that allows you to keep a track of your kids at all times.
-You can access all location and time information recoded in the platform on the device of your choice.
+Our devices are easy to attach and come along with a multi-functional platform, that allows you to keep a track of your kids at all times.
+You can access all location and time information recorded on the platform on the device of your choice.
 We also have a parental control app that assists you in keeping a check on the web presence of your kid, ensuring that they are not exposed to materials that can influence their young minds.
-With help of our platform, you can pre-set certain driving rules, and will be notified if your teenage driver is speeding, hard braking or going to restricted places like bars or liquor stores.
+With help of our platform, you can pre-set certain driving rules and will be notified if your teenage driver is speeding, hard braking, or going to restricted places like bars or liquor stores.

-To know more about our GPS trackers for vehicles, GPS vehicle tracker real time and services, please contact us!
+To know more about our GPS trackers for vehicles, GPS vehicle trackers in real-time, and services, please contact us!
 Say yes to technology.
 Switch to a GPS car tracker today.